 Summary

-The optimal use of plasma mNGS in solid organ transplant recipients remains uncertain.
-We demonstrate that mNGS is most impactful when atypical bacteria, fungi, or parasites are detected, and create an artificial intelligence tool to identify patients with those infections.
+Optimal use of plasma mNGS in solid organ transplant recipients remains uncertain.
+We find mNGS is most impactful when atypical bacteria, fungi, key viruses, or parasites are detected, and develop a method to identify patients at risk of those infections.